Spring is such an uplifting time of year, full of the promise of new life with green shoots, brightly colored bulbs and trees heavy with blossoms.

 Just as with Sleeping Beauty, sometimes you may need to wake a tortoise.
-However, don’t do it with a kiss because of the salmonella risk!
-The golden rules are to wake her if:
+(However, don’t do it with a kiss because of the salmonella risk!)

-- She has been asleep for more than 3 to 4 months
+- They have been asleep for more than 3–4 months

-- She loses more than 1% of her body weight per month
+- They lose more than 1% of their body weight per month

 How to Wake a Hibernating Tortoise

-- Take her out of the hibernaculum and warm her gently over a 24-hour period.
+- Take them out of the hibernaculum and warm them gently over a 24-hour period.

 - Offer a tomato as a first meal.
-It will give her both energy and fluid.
+It will give them both energy and hydration.

 - Give 2 warm baths a day.
-Tortoises “drink” through their anus (yes, this sounds weird), so warm baths are a great way to rehydrate her after a long winter sleep.
+This encourages them to dip down for a drink, which is a great way to rehydrate them after a long winter sleep.